Microjet Flame CFD Simulation: ANSYS CHEMKIN Mechanism Tutorial

 Experimental images of microjet flames from the reference paper [1], showing changes in flame shape with fuel velocity.

-Simulation Process: CFD Modeling of a Microjet Flame with Chemkin in Fluent
+Simulation Process: Chemkin Mechanism in ANSYS Fluent

 combustion chamber is a 2D rectangle